yuvalmGS/gigaspaces-wiki-jekyll/xap97/pojo-support.markdown

 - Use the `@SpaceExclude` annotation on the getter method for the fields you don't want to be included as part of the space class.
 - Use the `@SpaceClass(includeProperties=IncludeProperties.EXPLICIT)` class level annotation and use the `@SpaceProperty()` with each getter method for fields you would like to be considered as part of the space class.

-## Space POJO Class medata data files
+## Space POJO Class metadata data file

 POJO space mapping files `gs.xml` files can be loaded from: